Boron Deficiency in Coffee

 - Drought and disease resistance

-Deficiency causes the death of the terminal growing point.
-The later development of secondary branches (sometimes as many as seven at the same node) below the dead terminal bud gives the typical fan-like effect.
-In severe cases the secondary branches quickly die resulting in the typical dieback of terminal sections of the new shoots.
-Such dieback can be distinguished from that caused by disease by the associated leaf symptoms and, if necessary, by analysis of young leaves.
+Boron deficiency causes the death of the terminal growing point.
+The later development of secondary branches (sometimes as many as seven at the same node) below the dead terminal bud has a typical fan-like effect.
+In severe cases, the secondary branches quickly die resulting in dieback of terminal sections of the new shoots.

 What does boron deficiency look like?

 When a plant is boron deficient, the leaves are typically misshapen and smaller in size.
 They are often narrow and twisted with irregular edges and have a leathery texture.
 The internodes are short, leaf tips may fail to develop properly, and the apical portion may then turn a pale olive/green color.
 In contrast, the basal portion of the leaf remains a deep dark green.
 It has been suggested that this apical chlorosis is due to a local calcium deficiency which may be the result of boron deficiency reducing calcium translocation.

 Defoliation can occur.
 The underside of the midrib of both chlorotic and otherwise healthy older leaves may become suberized.